cidgoh/DataHarmonizer/README.md

 ![fill column, in rows with corresponding sample IDs, with specified value](./images/fillColumn.gif)

 For _more information_ on available application features, select the **Help** button followed by **Getting Started** from within the DataHarmonizer application or navigate to the [**Getting Started**](https://github.com/cidgoh/DataHarmonizer/wiki/DataHarmonizer---Getting-Started) GitHub wiki..

+Column widths can be adjusted by dragging any column border in the header row.
+These custom widths are saved per template in your browser and will be restored automatically the next time you load that template.
+To revert to the default widths, select **Settings** > **Reset column widths**.

 ## Example Data